-In 11 minutes a day.
+In 11 minutes a day!
 Sodarshan Chakra Kriya is one of the oldest and most powerful of all yogic meditations.
-Brought to the US by Yogi Bhajan in the 1960s, this meditation involves a cyclic breath cycle with alternate nostril breathing and navel pumping that takes you on a journey.
+Brought to the US by Yogi Bhajan in the 1960’s, this meditation involves a breath cycle with alternate nostril breathing and navel pumping that takes you on an inward journey.

 - Improvement in hypertension

 - Improvement in gene expression for longevity and antioxidant status

 - Improvement in stress as measured by heart rate variability and pain